Views: 7 Author: Monica Publish Time: 2025-09-08 Origin: Site

 3/16" flat steel plate is the basic, untextured form of steel stock at a thickness of 0.1875 inches/4.76 mm.

-It is supplied in hot-rolled or cold-rolled/sheet conditions; it may undergo further processing like pickling, oiling, or galvanizing.
-It is thick enough to provide significant load-bearing capacity and rigidity for structural components, machine frames, brackets, chassis parts, and base plates, yet thin enough to be readily sheared, laser/plasma cut, bent, punched, and machined without excessive force.
+The material is thin.
+It can be easily cut with lasers or plasma.
+It can also be bent, punched, and machined without using much force.
 Its broad availability and cost-effectiveness make it essential for fabrication shops, OEMs, and construction projects requiring reliable, dimensionally stable flat stock.

 3 16 Mirror Steel Plate:

-3/16 mirror steel plate's primary function is aesthetic and hygienic: the flawlessly smooth, non-porous surface minimizes adhesion of dirt, bacteria, and contaminants, making it easy to clean and sterilize.
 Consequently, it finds critical applications in high-end architectural cladding, elevator interiors, luxury appliances, sanitary fittings, display fixtures, and specialized scientific or decorative components.

 Representative 3/16" x 4' x 8' Steel Plate Price Comparison (Single Sheet Estimate - US Market):